-The Office of Tax Simplification (OTS) sought views from those with personal experience of Inheritance Tax to inform its simplification review.
+The Office of Tax Simplification (OTS) has responded (see below) to its consultation on inheritance tax review.
 There was one question that related specifically to charitable giving.

 If a person gives to charity in their will or during their lifetime, this is exempt from IHT.
 If 10% or more of a person’s net estate is given to charity in their will, IHT may be payable on the whole estate at a lower rate of 36%.
 There are also complex rules about the incidence of IHT between exempt and non-exempt parts of the residue on death.